Getting a divorce

 Pay the fee

-You’ll need to pay a £550 fee when you send your divorce application to the divorce centre.
+If you're applying for the divorce, you’ll need to pay a £550 fee when you send your divorce application to the divorce centre.
+If you can’t afford the fee, find out if you can get help to pay it at GOV.UK.

 You’ll need to file your petition where you live, not where you are from or where you got married.
 So, for example, if you’re Irish and got married in Ireland but you live in England, you would need to get divorced in England.